 A limit of 400mg of caffeine lets you have about 4-5 cups of coffee or 9-10 sodas per day.
 But just three Monsters or Rockstars puts you into the FDA’s “danger zone” – as does more than one supercharged energy drink like Bang.

-And that’s when the negative health effects can become evident.
+And that’s when negative health effects can hit.
 We’ll discuss those effects in a bit.

 If you don’t reach for an energy drink when you need a pick-me-up, you may very well reach for a candy bar.

-We hate to have to break the news, but a sugar high doesn’t really mean that your body has any additional energy to use.
+We hate to break the news, but a sugar high doesn’t really mean that your body has any additional energy to use.
 It just feels that way.

-As the body processes sugar, it releases additional amounts of the “feel-good” hormone dopamine and the “happiness” hormone serotonin – meaning that you feel happier and may think you have more energy.
+As the body processes sugar, it releases additional amounts of the “feel-good” hormone dopamine and the “happiness” hormone serotonin – meaning that you feel better and may think you have more energy.

 The feeling doesn’t last long, though.
-After 30-40 minutes of a sugar high, you experience a sugar crash and feel less energetic.
-It gets worse; the process required to digest sugar actually decreases the body’s ability to generate energy.
+After 30-60 minutes of a sugar high, you experience a sugar crash and feel less energetic.
+The news gets worse; the process required to digest sugar decreases the body’s ability to generate energy.